symbol/symbol-docs/source/concepts/namespace.rst

 Restrictions:

-- A namespace can be associated with only one account or mosaic, but each account or mosaic can be linked to multiple namespaces.
+- An account can only associate a name with one account or mosaic, but those can have many aliases linked.
-- An account can assign a namespace to any account that permits receiving :doc:`AddressLinkTransactions <account-filter>`.
+- An account can assign a name to any account that permits receiving :doc:`AddressNamespaceTransactions <account-restrictions>`.
+In contrast, if the account wants to assign the alias to a mosaicId, it should be the creator of the mosaic.
 - An account can only link the alias to a mosaicId when the account is the creator of the mosaic.

 ********